Shree2000/wfhack/README.md

  ```bash
 $ python app.py
 ```
 3. If the build and run went without problems, then you can follow the link http://127.0.0.1:5000/.
-(Note that you won't see any content on the site since the database is empty)